survivingwithandroid/WeatherLib/README.md

 #Version
 1.4.0

-If you experience problems try to upload the libray and download it again from maven central.
+If you experience problems try to download it again from maven central.
 From Terminal window in Android studio:
 ```
 gradlew --refresh-dependencies
 ```